 The eXo platform is a digital collaboration platform competitor to Confluence.
 They provide a slightly different software to Confluence by incorporating gamification, social media, collaboration, and reward features in the platform and creating a truly fantastic experience for the teams working with it.

 Moreover, the eXo platform is highly praised for its flexibility, variety of features, and slightly lower price.
-Nonetheless, as a Confluence competitor, while it does pose some threats to the software, Confluence remains the champion in the integration and feature categories.
+Nonetheless, as a Confluence competitor, while it poses some threats to the software, it remains the champion in the integration and feature categories.

 In brief, while we like and are very enthusiastic about the feature and the breath of fresh air the eXo platform brings to the market, we would much rather recommend Confluence as a knowledge-sharing tool.

-Still, at the end of the day is a matter of perspective and organizational and personal needs to look at and base your decision.
+Still, at the end of the day is a matter of perspective and organizational and personal needs to look at and base your decision on.